 As the grower and processor, we continuously strive for improvement in efficiency and innovation from seed to plate.
 We find these efforts often translate into not only environmental and social benefits but profitability as well.
 For an overview of of our current corporate social responsibility (CSR) initiatives, please see below.
 For more detailed information on our CSR initiatives and measurement metrics, please contact:

 In 2014, we started the process of recording and bench marking our efforts at the field level.
 In 2015, we were able to report our first round statistics and identify opportunities to track more.
-In 2016, we are focusing on our processing plant which will increase the numbers we are reporting.
+In 2016, we focused on our processing plant which will increase the numbers we are reporting this year.
 These efforts monitor, measure and continuously improve are a permanent cycle in our business model.

 · We include non-chemical methods such as crop rotation and resistant seed varieties in our crop management program to control or suppress pest, weeds and diseases.

 · We participate in field trials of new varieties that offer potential disease and pest resistance.